What is data privacy, and why does it matter?

 When we interact with other people and organisations in the world, we reveal information about ourselves.
 This could be our names, what we look like, where we’re from, or other, more specific information.
 This is our personally identifiable information.
 The idea of privacy concerns all aspects of the collection, storage, dissemination and use of that information.

-Although all information is data, when we use the term “data privacy,” we mean that the information is being processed or held digitally.
+Although all information is data, when we use the term “data privacy,” we mean that the information is being processed or stored digitally.
 Today, analogue data collection and storage are the exception and not the rule.

 Why is data privacy important?

 Privacy is a fundamental human right.
 Information is a valuable resource, and personally identifiable information can be highly sensitive.
-Personal information is used for marketing and advertising across businesses and non-profit or political organisations, and for records-keeping among employers, estate agents, health and government services and the criminal justice system.
+Personal information is used for marketing and advertising across businesses and non-profit or political organisations, and for record-keeping among employers, estate agents, health and government services and the criminal justice system.

 Lax data privacy can have serious consequences.
-Worst case scenarios include dire outcomes like physical endangerment, fraud or identity theft.
+Worst case scenarios include physical endangerment, fraud or identity theft.
 But there are other reasons for enforcing data privacy, too.
 For example, a donor may not wish for a charity to pass their contact information on to other charities because they are only interested in supporting the one particular cause.

 Regardless of their specific reasons, most people in Australia agree that individuals have a right to the protection of their personally identifiable information.
 This is why there are specific laws in place to ensure that organisations handle data respectfully.